featureform/featureform/docs/getting-started/metadata-tags.md

 ## Example Config

-In this example, we'll add tags and properties to all the resources included in the [Quickstart (Docker)](quickstart-docker.md):
+In this example, we'll add tags and properties to all the resources included in the [Docker Quickstart](../deployment/quickstart-docker.md):

 {% code title="providers.py" %}